AB-xdev/blog-test/_posts/2025-01-13-why-java-libraries-should-be-customizable-extensible.md

 ---

 So after getting asked - like the 50th time - during java library development:
-* Why are you using interfaces, Builders, Factories?
+* Why are you using Interfaces, Builders, Factories?
 * Why is all of your code using ``protected`` and not ``private``?
 * Why are you only using ``final`` for ``static`` classes?
+* Why are there configuration options?

 I now chose to write a post so that I can simply reference it next time the same question comes up.